A more AI-focused than sound-focused TWS packed with features

 gesture config — Pinch tab showing per-earbud assignments gesture config — Pinch & Hold tab

-The app also supports full voice command control for playback and calls, which is a useful fallback when you don’t want to reach for the stem:
+The app supports full voice command control for playback and calls — a useful fallback when you do not want to reach for the stem, and a natural companion to the recording-centric use cases the RecDot is built around.

-voice commands for playback and calls
+voice command configuration for playback and calls

-wear detection and auto play/pause configuration
+wear detection and auto play/pause settings

 The headline feature is Viaim’s AI recording system.
 Pressing the red button on the case — or using the assigned gesture — starts a recording that is synchronised to the app.
 The app then transcribes the audio and can provide a live translation, which is particularly impressive when the source audio is a foreign language.
 Spending time outside Tokyo was the real test, and the RecDot handled Japanese speech recognition and English translation with accuracy that genuinely surprised me.
 It is not flawless, and the translation latency is noticeable, but for understanding the gist of a conversation or announcement in an unfamiliar language it works.